seedready/seedready.github.io/README.md

 # seedready.github.io
-This is a briefing about our funny work.
+This is a briefing about our funny work and keep #404 away.